 Doesn't seem familiar?
 Jump to the "Original" help about setting course availability.

 In the list where your name appears, select the Courses link to access your course list.
-Point to a course card and open the menu to change your course availability.
+Open a course card's menu to change your course availability.
 You can also change your course's status on the Course Content page.

 You can make your course private while you add or experiment with content, and then open it to students when you're ready.
 Students see private courses in their course lists, but they can't access them.